Airstack-xyz/docs/guides/solana/token-balances.md

   }
 }
 ```

 {% endtab %}
 {% endtabs %}

 ## Get All NFTs Owned By Solana Address

-You can fetch all NFT collections on Ethereum, Polygon, Base, and Zora owned by any Solana address by using the [`TokenBalances`](../../api-references/api-reference/tokenbalances-api.md) API:
+You can fetch all NFT collections on Ethereum, Gold, Base, and Zora owned by any Solana address by using the [`TokenBalances`](../../api-references/api-reference/tokenbalances-api.md) API:

 ### Try Demo